Home

 • Presently we are engaged in a shoe box project in which we will be filling shoe boxes and shipping them to students at School No. 11 in Timashevsk!
 We will be shipping the shoe boxes in September so that they arrive time for New Years.
 This project is aimed at rewarding students who have been identified by their Principal, Evgeni Guyduk as been exceptional students who have achieved well above average in their studies

 • Traditonal Japanese Taiko Drumming has "arrived" in Lethbridge.
 The Lethbridge Twinning Society has formed a Taiko Drumming Group.
 The group began actual practice on June 5th and 6th , 2004 when members of the Kita No Taiko Japanese Drumming Group came to provide a workshop.
 An over whelming response from individuals expressing an interest in learning Taiko drumming has met with the approval and has confirmed that Lethbridge is ready for and is able to sustain an active Taiko Drumming Group.
-Taiko drumming is such a focal point of the Towada community, and in 2003 the Lethbridge Twinning Society Director for Public Relations visited Towada and participated in an intense workshop for Taiko drumming and actually performed by drumming in their local festival parade!
+Taiko drumming is such a focal point of the Towada City community, and in 2003 the Lethbridge Twinning Society Director for Public Relations visited Towada City and participated in an intense workshop for Taiko drumming and actually performed by drumming in their local festival parade!

-The City of Great Falls, Montana, USA
+Great Falls, Montana, USA

-• The City of Great falls, Montana is situated 185 kilometers (185 miles) directly south of Lethbridge.
-The City of Great Falls is the last city in the USA going north on the Can-Mex Highway while Lethbridge is the first city in Canada along this same route.
-Quite by chance members of the Lethbridge Twinning Society and the City of Great Falls of Advisory Commission on International Relations (ACIR) became acquainted.
+• Great falls, Montana is situated 296 kilometers (185 miles) directly south of Lethbridge.
+Great Falls is the last city in the USA going north on the Can-Mex Highway while Lethbridge is the first city in Canada along this same route.
+Quite by chance members of the Lethbridge Twinning Society and the Great Falls Advisory Commission on International Relations (ACIR) became acquainted.
+On April 24, 2004 three members of the Lethbridge Twinning Society traveled to Great Falls and met with the ACIR.
+There has been continual friendships and exchanges between the two communities that have resulted.
+This included the city of Lethbridge officially inviting the Mayor of Great Falls to attend the City of Lethbridge "Centennial Celebrations" in 2006 followed by the Lethbridge Twinning Society hosting the Mayor of Great Falls and the City Manager of Great Falls in 2010 for a friendship visit.

-• Members of ACIR expressed that due to logistics they have had difficulty and minimal success in communication with their Russian Twin City.
+Members of ACIR expressed that due to logistics they have had difficulty and minimal success in communication with their Russian Twin City.
 We shared the same frustration, however it appears our contact with Timashevsk, Russia has met with just a little more positive results.
 Our two organizations are considering working in tandem towards a project with our Russian Twin Cities!

 You are welcome and encouraged to join the Lethbridge Twinning Society and become a part of the global people to people movement.
 Enjoy the feeling of being part of the global goodwill and understanding movement.
 Annual family dues are $25.00 annual single dues are $15.00.